stbnrivas/dataModels/StreetLighting/doc/introduction.md

 + [StreetlightModel](../StreetlightModel/doc/spec.md).
 It represents a model of streetlight composed by a specific supporting structure model, a lantern model and a lamp model.
 A streetlight instance will be based on a certain streetlight model.
 + [StreetlightControlCabinet](../StreetlightControlCabinet/doc/spec.md).
-It represents equipment, usually on street, used to control a group of streetlights, i.e. a circuit.
+It represents equipment, usually on street, used to control a group(s) of streetlights, i.e. one or more circuits.